-Here’s a spooky DIY trick or treat bag free pattern with ‘sticky’ spiderwebs and creepy spiders that can move and crawl around.
+Here’s a spooky DIY Halloween trick or treat bag free pattern with ‘sticky’ spiderwebs and creepy spiders that can move and crawl around.
+Eek!

-…and the spiders have a bit of VELCRO Sticky Back on their backs to attach to the trick-or-treat bag.
+…and the spiders have a bit of VELCRO® Brand Sticky Back fasteners on their backs to attach them to the trick-or-treat bag.

 I’m kind of obsessed with our Halloween candy bowl with painted spiderwebs, so for Elise’s DIY trick-or-treat bag I riffed on the idea to make something interactive for the kids to play with while they collect treats.